 - Posture conveys confidence.
 Sit upright in your chair and keep your back straight.

 - Face directly into the camera and don’t show too much of a side angle.

 - Find a comfortable balance between leaning far forward and reclining too farback.
 Also adjust your chair to make sure you’re not too low or high in the frame.

 Before going live, schedule a test video interview with a friend.
 Then critique your performance.
 Be sure to have your resume, job description, and your notes handy so you can refer to them between questions.
 And have a water bottle close by should you need to stay hydrated.

 Good luck on nailing your next video interview!

 About On Balance Search Consultants

 On Balance offers great insight and industry intelligence.
 Shari Davidson, president of On Balance Search Consultants, advises law firms on how to take a firm to the next level and helps rising talent make the transition to the right law firm.

 Contact us today.
-Call 516.731.4300 or visit our website at http://www.onbalancesearch.com
+Call 516.731.4300 or visit our website at https://www.onbalancesearch.com.

 Please note that the content of this blog does not constitute legal advice and is only intended for the educational purpose of the reader.
-Please consult your legal counsel for specifics regarding your specific circumstances and the laws in your states pertaining to social media and any legal restrictions regarding the law.
+Please consult your legal counsel for specifics regarding your unique circumstances and the laws in your states pertaining to social media and any legal restrictions regarding the law.